-The almost doubling of our population in only 20 years has been a challenge, but we have met it by focusing that growth in areas that are well served by public facilities and services or where they can readily be provided.
+The almost doubling of our population in only 20 years has been a challengePopulation growth has been an ongoing challenge, but we the County have has met it by focusing that growth in areas that are well served by public facilities and services or where they can readily be provided.
 Major transportation corridors serve our communities and nearby open space preserves help define them.
 Our growth focus is on quality, not quantity.
 That allows the numbers to work for us and not against us.
 We enjoy an unprecedented clarity regarding what areas must not be developed and which ones should be developed.
 The resulting pattern of growth concentrates development in key areas rather than spreading it uniformly throughout Riverside County.
 Land is used more efficiently, communities operate at more of a human scale, and transit systems to supplement the automobile are more feasible.
 In fact, the customized Oasis transit system now operates quite successfully in several cities and communities.